 - Use random assignment to reduce the likelihood that systematic differences exist between experimental groups when the study begins.

-I’ll cover observational studies in a future post.
-For now, let’s take a look at how random assignment works in an experimental design.
+Let’s take a look at how random assignment works in an experimental design.

 Random Assignment Can Reduce the Impact of Confounding Variables